aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 The credentials must have **IAM permission to create and update resources in the Account** - these persmissions will vary depending the Account type (*networking* or *spoke*).

-In addition, the Guidance Solution supposes your Accounts are part of the same [AWS Organization](https://aws.amazon.com/organizations/) - as IAM policies restrict cross-Account actions between Accounts within the same Organization.
+In addition, the Guidance supposes your Accounts are part of the same [AWS Organization](https://aws.amazon.com/organizations/) - as IAM policies restrict cross-Account actions between Accounts within the same Organization.
 For RAM share to work, you need to [enable resource sharing with the Organization](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs).

 ### Service quotas